reactjs/react.dev/content/blog/2022-03-08-react-18-upgrade-guide.md

 ---
-title: "React v18.0 Release Candidate: Upgrade Guide"
+title: "How to Upgrade to the React 18 Release Candidate"
 author: [rickhanlonii]
 ---

-Today we’re publishing the second release candidate for React 18.
-With this release, we’re encouraging users to install and test React 18 to [raise any issues](https://github.com/facebook/react/issues/new/choose) for any problems you encounter in the upgrade before we publish the full stable release.
+Our next major version, React 18, is available today as a Release Candidate (RC).
+As we shared at [React Conf](https://reactjs.org/blog/2021/12/17/react-conf-2021-recap.html), React 18 introduces features powered by our new concurrent renderer, with a gradual adoption strategy for existing applications.
+In this post, we will guide you through the steps for upgrading to React 18.

-As we shared at [React Conf](https://reactjs.org/blog/2021/12/17/react-conf-2021-recap.html), React 18 will include our new concurrent renderer and a gradual migration strategy for concurrent features.
-React 18 also includes a small number of breaking changes and features outside of concurrent rendering.
-In this post we will describe the changes to expect when upgrading to React 18.
+If you'd like to help us test React 18, follow the steps in this upgrade guide and [report any issues](https://github.com/facebook/react/issues/new/choose) you encounter so we can fix them before the stable release.

 *Note for React Native users: React 18 will ship in React Native with the New React Native Architecture.
 For more information, see the [React Conf keynote here](https://www.youtube.com/watch?v=FZ0cG47msEk&t=1530s).*